elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 01 Crisp Notes - Sociological Theories and Concepts.md

 #### **1. The Focus on Boundaries, Not Content**

 1.  **Critique of Traditional Views:** Barth criticized earlier approaches for defining ethnic groups by a checklist of objective cultural traits (language, dress, customs).
 He pointed out that these traits often change over time and are shared across group boundaries.
 2.  **The Boundary is Key:** The crucial element is the **social boundary** itself.
 An ethnic group exists because its members and outsiders recognize a distinction between them.
-The group's identity is defined by this social border.
+The group's identity is defined by this **social border**.
 3.  **Self-Ascription and Ascription by Others:** A group's identity is maintained through a process of **self-ascription** (we define ourselves as 'X') and **ascription by others** (they define us as 'X').

 #### **2. How Boundaries are Maintained**